UAE: Sharjah takes part in honouring Historical Lexicon - www.lokmattimes.com

 UAE: Sharjah takes part in honouring Historical Lexicon

-Cairo [Egypt], December 30 (ANI/WAM): On December 18, the Sharjah Arabic Language Academy (ALA) participated in an event organised ...
+Abu Dhabi [UAE], December 31 (ANI/WAM): On December 18, the Sharjah Arabic Language Academy (ALA) participated in an event ...

-Cairo [Egypt], December 30 (ANI/WAM): On December 18, the Sharjah Arabic Language Academy (ALA) participated in an event organised by the Union of Arabic Language Academies at its headquarters in 6th October City in Cairo, celebrating the achievements of the "Historical Lexicon of the Arabic Language."
+Abu Dhabi [UAE], December 31 (ANI/WAM): On December 18, the Sharjah Arabic Language Academy (ALA) participated in an event organised by the Union of Arabic Language Academies at its headquarters in October 6 City in Cairo, celebrating the achievements of the "Historical Lexicon of the Arabic Language."

-This substantial cultural initiative was launched and supported by His Highness Sheikh Dr Sultan bin Mohammed Al Qasimi, the ruler of Sharjah and a member of the Supreme Council.
+This substantial cultural initiative was launched and supported by Sheikh Sultan bin Mohammed Al Qasimi, the ruler of Sharjah and a member of the Supreme Council.

 Heads of departments from linguistic academies and Arabic language departments from universities such as Al-Azhar and Dar Al-Uloom, as well as other academic institutions, were also present.
 (ANI/WAM)